 How much caffeine exactly is in your pre-workout supplement can vary drastically.

-First, let’s look at what caffeine is and what benefits caffeine consumption before exercise gives you.
+Let’s look at what caffeine is and what benefits caffeine consumption before exercise gives you.

 What is Caffeine, and What Does It Do?